 In a broad sense, marketers benefit from a deeper knowledge of their customers and their behaviors.
 Leanplum’s testing system can track a huge variety of in-app and external variables, helping to create optimized, relevant campaigns.

-For more information, read our 6 Minute Guide to Mobile A/B Testing.
+For more information, read our article on Mobile A/B Testing.